All rights reserved © 2012 by Ernest Bywater

 There are four worlds: Earth, Cassandra, Chaos, and Crossroads.
 Travel between the worlds must go through Crossroads, hence its name.
-In recent times rogue portals to access Chaos and bypassing Crossroads have been found, and efforts are being made to locate and destroy them.
+In recent times rogue portals to access Chaos and bypassing Crossroads have been found, so efforts are being made to locate and destroy them.

-Crossroads is run by computers with the ability to create things on demand, and now with Artificial Intelligence (AI) oversight control.
+Crossroads is run by computers with the ability to create things on demand, and are now with Artificial Intelligence (AI) oversight control.
 There are a number of AIs in the system with their own hierarchy.

 The Crossroads Healing Units can repair physical or poison damage of anyone who reaches them while not yet brain dead: brain dead is dead.
 Dead Heroes and Damsels are removed from Chaos once their bodies are buried.
 However, it’s the rings that are used to track the Heroes, so removing the ring before death stops the transfer back to Crossroads.
-The Healing Units are controlled by an advanced computer, and it only fixes unhealed damage and damage done to them on Chaos.
-The portal control system does a health scan, and it won’t allow an ill or pregnant person through any of the portals it controls.
+The Healing Units are controlled by an advanced computer and it only fixes unhealed damage and damage done to them on Chaos.
+The portal control system does a health scan and it won’t allow an ill or pregnant person through any of the portals it controls.
 That information is made available to the Healing system so it knows how to fix the person back up to that level.
 However, it is possible to locally program the system to make some other minor changes in a person’s health.